Blog

 r2.03-pre+ 11,243 -10.6% 24.8%

-The last row, labeled r2.03-pre+ is the build after we included changes to code that executes inside critical sections (analogous to the time taken by each person to board the bus), and before our changes to manage critical section contention.
+The last row, labeled r2.03-pre+ is the build after we included a host of performance improvements to code that executes inside critical sections (analogous to the time taken by each person to board the bus), and before our changes discussed below.
+It shows that even prior to the enhancements discussed below, the evolving YottaDB r2.04 code executed the 3n+1 benchmark 24.8% faster than GT.M V7.1-002.

-(We were somewhat surprised by the r2.02 number, because such a slowdown has been the experience of neither us nor our users, and no such slowdown was apparent in our testing prior the release.
-While it is perhaps an artifact of a specific benchmark on a specific machine, or perhaps it is an artifact of some concurrent activity by the operating system – we ran the benchmarks overnight when no one was using the machine – it is nevertheless the number we saw, and as we are objective developers, it is the number we used.)
+(We were somewhat surprised by the r2.02 number, because such a slowdown has been the experience of neither us nor our users, and no such slowdown was apparent in our testing prior to the release.
+While it is perhaps an artifact of a specific benchmark, it is nevertheless the number we saw, and as we are objective developers, it is the number we are reporting here.)

 The “Culprit”